DiogoSantoss/ctf-writeups/lab2/python_requests_again.md

 current = lines[1].split(" ")[-1]
 ```
 If the values are different, send requests to `/more` until they are the same.
-To be able to send more requests, forge the `remaining_tries` value by modifying the cookie.
+To be able to send more requests, poison the `remaining_tries` value by modifying the cookie.
 Either set the value to `1` after each request or set a new cookie entry with the same `remaining_tries` name and no specific domain which wouldn't be updated and therefore wouldn't need to be set after every request.
 ```python
 r = session.get(URL+"more")